 Most strokes are ischemic – caused by a clot or another blockage in a blood vessel that normally sends oxygen to the brain.

 As part of your emergency care, you may receive the clot-busting drug tPA to stop the stroke.
 Holston Valley and Bristol Regional consistently provide this treatment less than an hour after you arrive – faster than the national average of 90 minutes.

 If it’s been more than three hours since your symptoms started, you also may get a thrombectomy.
 During this treatment, a surgeon slides tiny medical tools into a blood vessel and threads them up to the clot to remove the blockage.
-Ballad Health surgeons Samuel “Chip” Massey, MD, and Brian Mason, MD, are fellowship-trained neuroendovascular surgeons who perform this minimally invasive procedure at Johnson City Medical Center.
-They’re ready to help you as soon as possible.
+Our surgeons are ready to help you as soon as possible.

 Hemorrhagic stroke treatment